VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 ([source](https://commons.wikimedia.org/wiki/File:Keyboard_Construction_Button_Press.JPG))

 The membrane/rubber dome keyboard on the left doesn't give much physical feedback to your fingers when you press a key, compared to the mechanical key switch on the right.
 A decent mechanical keyboard can be found on amazon for <50 USD, though as with anything in life the more you spend the better the product.
 One thing to keep in mind is the color of the switch used.
-Above you can see that keyboard has blue switches, blue switches have a noticeable 'bump', that is the switch has a spot of higher resistance before it actually botmoms out, and the key actually presses at this point, furthermore, blue keys are clicky - they are loud and some people find this annoying.
+Above you can see that keyboard has blue switches, blue switches have a noticeable 'bump', that is the switch has a spot of higher resistance before it actually bottoms out, and the key actually presses at this point, furthermore, blue keys are clicky - they are loud and some people find this annoying.
 Finally, they're also pretty light, not taking too much force to push down.
 Generally, blues are considered the 'gold standard' among typist, but games on the other hand may prefer a brown, red, or black switch.

 |           | Linear | Bump  | Bump + Click |
 | --------- | ------ | ----- | ------------ |
 | **Light** | Red    | Brown | Blue         |
 | **Heavy** | Black  | Clear | Green        |

 > these are the common colors and how they feel for Cherry MX switches.
-Most other mechancial switches are 'clones' of MX switches- though sometimes these clones are actually superiour-
+Most other mechanical switches are 'clones' of MX switches- though sometimes these clones are actually superior-
 > but these clones don't always follow this chart

 really it's all a matter of preference, I'm actually using a switch not listed here on my keyboard, but generally finding what you like among the above first is a good place to start.
 If I'm not using my main keyboard I generally use Blues.
 If you'd like to try some out before pulling the trigger on a full keyboard you can find switch test boards for sale online.